-- 1. It is recommended that visual inspections of the premises and monitoring wells continue to be conducted in conjunction with the water quality and gas monitoring programs for the Site. - 2.
-We recommend the continuation of the updated groundwater monitoring program, as outlined in Schedule B of the ECA, which includes the collection of groundwater quality samples from OW2, OW3, OW4S, OW5S, OW6, OW7, OW8, OW9 and LW1, as well as piezometers PZ-01 and PZ-02.
-Water level monitoring should continue to occur on a once annual basis, in conjunction with the required monitoring program, and should be measured at all available monitoring locations. - 3.
-Consistent with MECP concurrence and recommendations provided in correspondence dated April 17, 2019, the groundwater and surface water quality parameters should include the following:
+OW5S, OW6, OW7, OW8, OW9 and LW1, as well as piezometers PZ-01 and PZ-02.
+Water level monitoring should continue to occur on a once annual basis, in conjunction with the required monitoring program, and should be measured at all available monitoring locations.
+Based on MECP concurrence and recommendations provided in correspondence dated April 17, 2019, a summary of the monitoring program for the Proton Landfill site is provided below.